On-Demand Sandbox for Storage Snapshots

 - Veeam Backup & Replication triggers the storage system to create a copy of the storage snapshot.
 The snapshot copy helps protect the storage snapshot from changes.

-To create a snapshot copy, Veeam Backup & Replication uses the same technology as for Veeam Explorer from Storage Snapshots.
+To create a snapshot copy, Veeam Backup & Replication uses the same technology as for Data Recovery from Storage Snapshots.
 The technology choice depends on licenses installed on the storage system.
-For more information, see Veeam Explorer for Storage Snapshots.
+For more information, see Data Recovery from Storage Snapshots.

 - The snapshot copy is presented as a new datastore to the ESXi host on which the virtual lab is registered.